 My Top Tips.

-Tip 4: You do not need a rolling pin.
-Use your hands to flatten the dough out.
+- Tip 4: A rolling pin is not needed when making scones.
+Just use your hands to flatten the dough out.

 This post contains affiliate links, As an Amazon Associate, I earn from qualifying purchases.
 See my full disclaimer